 Detection

-The following are detection techniques to detect de-authentication attack:
+The following are detection techniques to detect de-authentication attacks:

 • Mac address spoof detection:

-This technique is used to analyze the sequence number pattern of the captured traffic to detect de-authentication attack.
-Detection systems showed that they were able to capture and detect MAC spoofing attacks traffic to identify de-authentication attack.
+This technique is used to analyze the sequence number pattern of the captured traffic to detect a de-authentication attack.
+Detection systems showed that they were able to capture and detect MAC spoofing attacks traffic to identify a de-authentication attack.

 • Wireless intrusion detection system